khueue/prolongo/diary.md

  * April 19.
 Moved diary to separate (.md) file.

  * April 27.
 Back after Easter and study break.
+Wrote getter/setter for structures.
+The setter should be implemented in some other way, but it works and does not have to be fast (manipulating the mongo structure does not happen often, and it is tiny).
+Reformulated some mongo tests and started cleaning.
+Should wrap more API soon.